Provenance

 Latest signed observation

-/witness/fleet0/latest — fleet0 signs each pulse it observes; this is the most recent.
+/witness/fleet0/latest — the witness signs each beacon pulse it observes; this is the most recent.

 /pulse